dcrash9/tdfirehose/README.md

 <hr>

 ### Features:

-now when it runs, it shows real time stats like this:
+1. now when it runs, it shows real time stats like this:
 ```
 ❯ ./target/release/playground
 Connected to: ws://127.0.0.1:25520/v1/events
 Received messages: 101718 [~ 959.60 / sec. ≡ ~ 101718.00 / min.] [~ delay: 2.80 sec.]
 ```
-!!! also, it maps trade with quote and ohlc records. the aggregate feed is saved in agg.csv. !!!
+2. the application maps trade with quote and ohlc records. the aggregate feed is saved in agg.csv.

+3. a log is created which saves every minute a snapshot of the stats.

 <hr>